Saint Paul, Minnesota: Interstate and roadways

 Residents use Interstate 35E running north–south and Interstate 94 running east–west.
 Trunk highways include U.S. Highway 52, Minnesota State Highway 280, and Minnesota State Highway 5.
-St. Paul has several unique roads such as Ayd Mill Road, Phalen Boulevard and Shepard Road/Warner Road, which diagonally follow particular geographic features in the city.
-Biking is also gaining popularity, due to the creation of more paved bike lanes that connect to other bike routes throughout the metropolitan area and the creation of Nice Ride Minnesota, a seasonally operated nonprofit bicycle sharing and rental system that has over 1,550 bicycles and 170 stations in both Minneapolis and St. Paul.
-Downtown St. Paul has a five-mile (8 km) enclosed skyway system over 25 city blocks.
-The 563 mi Avenue of the Saints connects St. Paul with St. Louis, Missouri.
+Saint Paul has several unique roads, such as Ayd Mill Road, Phalen Boulevard, and Shepard Road/Warner Road, that diagonally follow particular geographic features in the city.
+Biking is also gaining popularity, due to the creation of more paved bike lanes that connect to other bike routes throughout the metropolitan area.
+Downtown Saint Paul has a five-mile (8 km) enclosed skyway system over 25 city blocks.
+The 563 mi Avenue of the Saints connects Saint Paul with St. Louis, Missouri.

 The layout of city streets and roads has often drawn complaints.
 While he was Governor of Minnesota, Jesse Ventura appeared on the Late Show with David Letterman, and remarked that the streets were designed by "drunken Irishmen".
 He later apologized, though people had been complaining about the fractured grid system for more than a century by that point.
 Some of the city's road design is the result of the curve of the Mississippi River, hilly topography, conflicts between developers of different neighborhoods in the early city, and grand plans only half-realized.
 Outside of downtown, the roads are less confusing, but most roads are named, rather than numbered, increasing the difficulty for non-natives to navigate.

 Mass transit

-Metro Transit provides bus service and light rail in the Minneapolis–St. Paul area.
-The METRO Green Line is an 11 mi light rail line that connects downtown St. Paul to downtown Minneapolis with 14 stations in St. Paul.
+Metro Transit provides bus service and light rail in the Minneapolis–Saint Paul area.
+The METRO Green Line is an 11 mi light rail line that connects downtown Saint Paul to downtown Minneapolis with 14 stations in Saint Paul.
 The Green Line runs west along University Avenue, through the University of Minnesota campus, until it links up and then shares stations with the METRO Blue Line in downtown Minneapolis.
 Construction began in November 2010 and the line began service on June 14, 2014.
 The Green Line averaged 42,500 rides per weekday in 2018.
 Planning is underway for the Riverview Corridor, a rail line that will connect downtown Saint Paul to the airport and Mall of America.

 The METRO A Line opened in 2016 as Minneapolis–Saint Paul's first arterial bus rapid transit line.
 The A Line connects the Blue Line at 46th Street station to Rosedale Center with a connection at the Green Line Snelling Avenue station.
 Future METRO lines are planned that will serve Saint Paul with the B Line and E Line Line running primarily on arterial streets, and the Gold Line and Purple Line running primarily in their own right of way.